30th Annual Run for the Refuge

 Celebrate the Arctic National Wildlife Refuge at the 30th Annual Run for the Refuge.
 Once again we are hosting an in-person run at the University of Fairbanks trails!
 If outside Fairbanks you can still participate virtually by running, walking, hiking, biking, or paddling a 5K or 10K route of your own design.
 Use #RunForTheRefuge and tag @NorthernCenter on Facebook so we can see your adventures!

-Shirts are pre-order only on Bonfire.com, link coming soon.
+Shirts are pre-order only on Bonfire.com, link below.

 $30 FOR ADULTS, $15 FOR 12 & UNDER.